gwaredd/MarkdownAsset/README.md

 ![X](./Docs/Diagrams.png)

-See [markdown-it-textual-uml](https://github.com/manastalukdar/markdown-it-textual-uml) for more details.
+PlantUML and Dot diagrams work fine.
+Ditaa and Mermaid, not so much.

 ## Notes

-**NB:** You probably do not want to ship with your documentation.
-Make sure the markdown assets are not included in your build!
+**NB:** You might not want to ship with your documentation.
+Make sure the markdown assets are not included in your build, unless you really want to ship with them.

-Unfortunately, support for MathJax and playing videos does not work with limitations of the Unreal web browser plugin.
+Unfortunately, playing videos does not appear to be supported by the Unreal Web Browser plugin.

 GL & HF